Epistle to the Philippians: Citizens of earth and heaven (3:17–4:1)

 Translator J. B. Phillips, commentator Robert Murray, the New Revised Standard Version and the Jerusalem Bible connect verse 1 with the final section of the previous chapter, as the conclusion of Paul's main exhortations in chapters 2 and 3.
 Commentator Joseph Benson says "certainly it should not have been separated" from chapter 3.

 Paul argues that it is right to be good citizens, but "our citizenship (politeuma) is in heaven".
 The section calls on the Philippians to be co-imitators of himself; the Greek word συμμιμηταί (summimetai) is "not elsewhere preserved".

 4:2-4:23

 In Chapter 4, Paul urges the Philippians to resolve conflicts within their fellowship.
 In the latter part of the chapter (Letter A), Paul expresses his gratitude for the gifts that the Philippians had sent him, and assures them that God will reward them for their generosity.

 Throughout the epistle there is a sense of optimism.
 Paul is hopeful that he will be released, and on this basis he promises to send Timothy to the Philippians for ministry, and also expects to pay them a personal visit.

 Last appeal for harmony (4:2–3)

 Paul asks the two diakonoi, Euodia and Syntyche, female leaders of different house-groups in Philippi, "to be of the same mind" (to think, phronein, "the same").
+Historian Paula Fredriksen has cited this as evidence that women participated in the Pauline mission.